openpotato/openholidaysapi.website/en/docs/sources-europe.md

 <h3>Public Holidays</h3>

-Slovakia has 15 public holidays, which are considered non-working days in all regions (kraje).
+Slovakia has (since 2025) 14 public holidays, which are considered non-working days in all regions (kraje).

 Source: